chrisburnell/chrisburnell.com/_posts/2014-09-22-on-your-marks.md

 - The greatest disadvantage of using Disqus may or may not be obvious, but it means you’re locked into using Disqus for your comments.
 Disqus do offer [importing](https://help.disqus.com/customer/portal/topics/215157-importing/articles "importing options") and [exporting options](https://help.disqus.com/customer/portal/articles/472149-comments-export "exporting options"), but it’s not a guarantee that whatever commenting platform you want to move from or to will make for an easy, foolproof process.
 - It also used to be the case that you needed to have an account with Disqus in order to be able to make comments, but there is now an optional setting that owners can toggle enabling guests to make comments.
 - Another issue with Disqus that isn’t terribly relevant anymore today, outside the context of a few edge case users, is that Disqus relies on Javascript to inject your comments and commenting form onto your page—users with Javascript turned off won’t be able to comment.
 I imagine there are also some aggressive ad-block browser plugins which would disallow Disqus from loading, but they’re probably also an edge case.
-In the case that the user doesn’t have Javascript turned on, a message is displayed using a <code>noscript</code> tag.
+In the case that the user doesn’t have Javascript turned on, a message is displayed using a `noscript` tag.
 - It’s beyond my knowledge how caching is affected by Disqus—whether or not it is cached, or available to be cached offline—but as the *movement* to bring offline support to the web ramps up, this could present an issue.

 {% include heading-anchor.html id="pros" title="The Pros of Disqus" %}